|

 actions on touch-screen devices).
 The returned value reflects the size and

-layout of the default Display
+layout of the default Display if the Displayable is

-not currently shown on a Display
+not currently shown on a Display.

-protected void sizeChanged(int w, int h)
+protected void sizeChanged(int w,

-has been changed.
+Displayable has been changed.
 The "available

 area" is the area of the display that may be occupied by the

-application's contents, such as Items
+application's contents, such as Items in a

-or graphics within a Canvas
+Form or graphics within a Canvas.
+It does

 not include space occupied by a title, a ticker, command labels, scroll